sagapatidar/full-stack/README.md

 # full-stack
-this is a full stack demo
+this is a full stack demo.